emacs-os/jellyfin-emms-mpv.el/README.md

 **Video** bypasses EMMS and spawns mpv directly.
 Playback position is tracked over mpv's IPC socket and reported to Jellyfin every 30s.
 Shows generate an m3u playlist from the chosen episode through end of season.
 Resume seeks to the saved position.

 **Audio** uses EMMS normally.
-Track metadata (title, artist, album, track number) is set via `emms-info-functions` so it works with the playlist display, modeline, etc. Metadata is cached in memory and on disk.
+Track metadata (title, artist, album, track number) is set via `emms-info-functions` so it works with the playlist display, modeline, etc.
 ## License

 MIT